NonProfit Center 89 South Street Boston, MA 02111

-The Chemical Footprint Project Survey: 20 questions and response options
+The Chemical Footprint Project Survey: 20 questions

 The Survey is organized into four key performance categories: management strategy, chemical inventory, footprint measurement, and public disclosure and verification.

 M1.
 Does your company have a chemicals policy that aims to avoid chemicals of high concern (CoHCs)?

 M2.
 Does your company have a chemicals policy that, in addition to avoiding CoHCs, includes an explicit preference for the use of safer alternatives?